Geolocate

 Manila

-Almost all of Manila sits on top of centuries of prehistoric alluvial deposits built by the waters of the Pasig River and on some land reclaimed from Manila Bay.
-Manila's land has been altered substantially by human intervention, with considerable land reclamation along the waterfronts since the American colonial times.
-Some of the city's natural variations in topography have been evened out.
-As of 2013, Manila had a total area of 42.88 square kilometers.
+Almost all of Manila sits on top prehistoric alluvial deposits built by the waters of the Pasig River and on land reclaimed from Manila Bay.
+Manila's land has been substantially altered by human intervention; there has been considerable land reclamation along the waterfronts since the early-to-mid twentieth century.
+Some of the city's natural variations in topography have been leveled.
+As of 2013, Manila had a total area of 42.88 square kilometers (16.56 sq mi).

 Wikipedia (CC-BY-SA 3.0)